 Marital property divisions are a critical issue in divorce cases.
 The division of Las Vegas divorce assets and debts will affect your standard of living immediately, and for years after your divorce case concludes.
-The more complex your finances are, the more important to have a seasoned Las Vegas divorce attorney on your side.
-Prenuptial and postnuptial agreements, if valid and enforceable, can affect the division of the marital estate.
+The more complex your finances are, the more important to have seasoned Las Vegas divorce attorneys on your side.
+Prenuptial and post-nuptial agreements, if valid and enforceable, can affect the division of the marital estate.

 - Prenuptial Agreements

 - Forensic Accountants

 Prenuptial or postnuptial marital agreements can affect the default Nevada standard of community property.
 Community property is all spousal assets and debts acquired during marriage.
 It doesn’t matter which spouse caused the action.